olxver/Qubit/README.md

 If you would like to invite Qubit, use [this](https://discord.com/api/oauth2/authorize?client_id=1096576282394890431&permissions=9331018169424&scope=bot%20applications.commands) link.

-# Self hosting
+# Self Hosting
-Clone the repository using git clone https://github.com/olxver/Qubit.git.
+Clone the repository using `git clone https://github.com/olxver/Qubit.git`

 Install the required dependencies by running `pip install -r requirements.txt`

-Create a new Discord application and bot account in the Discord Developer Portal.
+Create a new Discord application and bot account in the [Discord Developer Portal](https://discord.com/developers/applications).

 Add your bot to your Discord server by generating an invite link in the Developer Portal.

 Replace "token" at the bot.py file with your bot's token.

-Run the bot by running python bot.py.
+Run the bot by running `python bot.py`

 And that's it!
 Your bot should now be up and running on your server.